Types of Degrees Graphic Communications Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Graphic Communication, too.
-About 7.4% of those with this major are international students.
+Graphic Communication appeals to people across the globe.
+About 8.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea